apollographql/apollo-tooling/packages/apollo/README.md

   --key=key                                  The API key for the Apollo Engine service

-  --localSchemaFile=localSchemaFile          Path to your local GraphQL schema file (introspection result or SDL)
+  --localSchemaFile=localSchemaFile          Path to one or more local GraphQL schema file(s), as introspection result
+                                             or SDL.
+Supports comma-separated list of paths (ex.
+                                             `--localSchemaFile=schema.graphql,extensions.graphql`)

   --mergeInFieldsFromFragmentSpreads         Merge fragment fields onto its enclosing type